-Leveraging Technology: In-person instruction, student life, and campus operations should be enhanced, whenever possible, by use of technology to mitigate health and contagion risks and to more easily facilitate possible transitions between in-person and remote operations and instruction.
-A shared services approach should be prioritized when pursuing new technologies.
+Leveraging Technology: In-person instruction, student life, and campus operations may be enhanced by use of technology to mitigate health and contagion risks while meeting institutional goals for oncampus living and learning.
+When possible and advantageous, campuses should work with OCHE to pursue shared procurement of new technologies and services.

-Communication: Campuses will develop communications plans that effectively and quickly share new policies, schedules, health and safety standards, and other information with students, employees, and communities.
-The OCHE Communications Director and campus communities, include students and their families, should be informed of significant changes before they are announced to the broader public.
+Communication: Campuses will continue developing and implementing communications plans that effectively and quickly share new policies, schedules, health and safety standards, and other information with students, employees, and communities.
+The OCHE Communications Director and campus communities, including students and their families, should be informed of significant changes before they are announced to the broader public.

-Travel: In all operational areas, policies for all university-sponsored or affiliated travel (essential, non-essential, international, out-of-state, in-state, student, employee, student group, athletic, etc.) will be developed in coordination with OCHE in accordance with state and federal (CDC, US Department of State, etc.) guidelines.
-In coordination with OCHE and following the guidance of state and federal travel guidelines, all campuses will make recommendations about the personal travel of students and employees.
+Travel: In all operational areas, policies for all university-sponsored or affiliated travel (essential, nonessential, international, out-of-state, in-state, student, employee, student group, athletic, etc.) will be developed in coordination with OCHE in accordance with state and federal (CDC, US Department of State, etc.) or affiliated organization (NCAA, NAIA, etc.) guidelines.